matiasilva/atriposaday/README.md

 Aim to minimze redirects, as each redirect queries the DB to deserialize the user.

 We create a Date object to store the hour and minute we send the email, but I have to add a year, so I chose 2001, because that's when I was born :p

+All paths in the app are relative to the root folder, ie. don't start this in  `app/`.

+To examine Apache logs, perhaps use something like: https://goaccess.io/download